What is MCP & Why Should I Care?

 # Install nvm (macOS / Linux) $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash # Close and reopen your terminal, then: $ nvm install --lts $ nvm use --lts $ node --version v20.11.0 # On Windows, use nvm-windows instead: # Download from github.com/coreybutler/nvm-windows $ nvm install lts $ nvm use lts

 npx returns "command not found" after installing Node, your terminal's PATH isn't updated.
 Close ALL terminal windows and open a fresh one.
 On macOS, you may need to restart your machine or run source ~/.zshrc.
-On Windows, sign out and back in.Getting your Figma API token is your golden ticket to this whole workflow.
-Here's how:
+On Windows, sign out and back in.How do I get a Figma Personal Access Token?

 Click your profile avatar in the top-left corner of Figma (web or desktop) and select "Settings".